C L A C K A M A S C O U N T Y

 Other Qualifications:

-Possession of a Law Enforcement Data System (LEDS) Certification is required within six (6) months of employment.
+Possession of a Law Enforcement Data System (LEDS) Certification is required within sixty (60) days of employment.

 Work Crew Specialist